jhusain/proposal-observable/ObservableEventTarget.md

 # Extending EventTarget with Observable

 EventTarget has a variety of well-known issues which impact ergonomics.
-EventTargets have unergonomic unsubscription semantics, and are difficult to compose.
+EventTargets have unergonomic subscription semantics, and are difficult to compose.
 This proposal attempts to address both of these concerns by introducing an ObservableEventTarget interface which integrates Observable into the DOM.

 ## ObservableEventTarget interface